- Homosexuality

 Legal recognition of non-binary gender in Nova Scotia is recognized.

-LGBT employment discrimination in Nova Scotia is sexual orientation and gender identity.
+LGBT employment discrimination in Nova Scotia is unknown.

-LGBT housing discrimination in Nova Scotia is sexual orientation and gender identity.
+LGBT housing discrimination in Nova Scotia is unknown.

 Same-sex adoption in Nova Scotia is legal.